Yui-H8/Datacamp/Python_Introduction to NumPy.md

 print(sudoku_game.dtype)
 ```
 2. Question
 The current data type of sudoku_game is int64.
 Which of the following NumPy integers is the smallest bitsize that is still large enough to hold the data in sudoku_game?
 If you have never played sudoku, know that sudoku games only ever store integers from one to nine.
+A: int8